2021PaceAppDevelopment/2021AppDevelopmentProject/README.md

 April 9, 2021:
 We added firebase database to our project.
 We also are currently able to find a user's location using Google maps API.

+April 14, 2021:

+Testing of the Login and Sign up Requirments

 </p>